Fire and rescue services

 Take care not to offend.
 If in doubt, ask a local.

 Entry and exit conditions can change at short notice.
-Contact the Bangladesh High Commission in Canberra for details about visas, currency, customs and quarantine rules.
+Contact the Bangladesh High Commission in Canberra for details about visas, currency, and customs rules.

 If you're working in Bangladesh, each time you leave, you need to present either: